jellyfish45/Reddit-Crawler-Data/README.md

 (2)sub_gather.ipynb: Dig deep into the topics and gather the data.

-(3)posts_influence.ipynb: Try to track the influence of the most influencial submissions to their comment authors (Problem: need to scape more data and use more specific emotion analyzing tool.)
+(3)posts_influence.ipynb: Try to track the influence of the most influencial submissions to their comment authors (Problem: need to scape more data and use more specific emotion analyzing tool)

 (4)sub_analyze.ipynb: Find keywords/valuable Issues related with the topics seperately. （Problem: need to dig deep)